evidence-dev/evidence/sites/docs/pages/components/data-table.md

     options="Excel-style format | built-in format | custom format"
 />
 <PropListing
+    name=fmtColumn
+    description="Column to use to format values in this column.
+This is used to achieve different value formats by row.
+The fmtColumn should contain strings of format codes - either Evidence built-in formats or Excel codes." options="column name"
+/>
+<PropListing
     name=totalAgg
     description="Specify an aggregation function to use for the total row.
 Accepts predefined functions, custom strings or values" options={['sum', 'mean', 'weightedMean', 'median', 'min', 'max', 'count', 'countDistinct', 'custom string or value']}